guppy0130/sheep-sorrel/README.md

 ### Images
 Place an image named `index.jpg` at the root of `src/content` for a cover image.
 Responsive images coming soon.

+### Testing
+Testing is done with `cypress` (and automated with Travis). `setup.sh` sets up some source Markdown files and a cover image, and we test the end results.
+Use `npm test` for headless, automated testing (like for Travis), or `npm run test-active` to view the Cypress console (local debugging, for example).

+Things to test:
+* moving between pages
+* moving to top/chapter pages
+* has a cover image
+* has the correct fonts

 ### Deployment
 Deploy the `dist` folder to a static provider of your choice (my favorite is [surge.sh](surge.sh)).